jonathonadams/zero-to-production/guides/FIREBASE_SSR.md

 $ ng add @nguniversal/express-engine --clientProject todos-web
 ```

-A number of files are created and edited as per [Angular Universal] however note the following:
+A number of files are created and edited as per the docs at [Angular Universal], however note the following:

 - `AppModule`: the imported `BrowserModule` now calls `withServerTransition({appId: 'serverApp'})`.
 Change `serverApp` to something like `todoApp`.
-- `server.ts`: there will be some errors, one because of our typescript configuration and a type definition mismatch.
+- `server.ts`: there will be some errors because of the TypeScript configuration and a type definition mismatch.
 Change the following two statements.

   ```typescript
   // change